Updated on June 12, 2025

 Even if you have normal vision, you should visit an eye specialist every two years.
 The eye possesses delicate muscles that rely on a healthy nervous and vascular system to function correctly.

-People that have isolated ophthalmoplegia usually have a standard life expectancy.
+People who have isolated ophthalmoplegia usually have a standard life expectancy.
 However, the underlying cause of the condition affects the overall prognosis.

 Genetic and mitochondrial diseases, genetic syndromes, or a history of vascular disease or stroke can affect someone’s outlook significantly.
 It is essential to discover, address, and treat the underlying cause of your ophthalmoplegia for the best outcome.